full professor at the Strasbourg Conservatory and at the Strasbourg Academy of Music

 artistic and musical director of the Ukho Ensemble Kyiv

-Kyiv Symphony Orchestra, the Ukho Ensemble (specialized in contemporary music) and the Baroque vocal ensemble La Dolce Maniera.
-With a great passion for medieval painting; Dante and Cavalcanti; the cinema of Bergman and Tarr; Bach, Mozart and Kurtág; Heidegger and Nietzsche, Luigi is sensitive to artists who express the transcendent in art.
-Based on the empathetic encounter between the performer, the composer and the audience, his interpretations are moving and colourful.
+It is by feeling the deep need for a constant dialogue between classical, contemporary, and ancient music that Luigi Gaggero, a native of Genoa, has led ensembles such as the Kyiv Symphony Orchestra, the Ukho Ensemble (specialized in contemporary music), and the Baroque vocal ensemble La Dolce Maniera.
+With a deep passion for medieval painting; Dante and Cavalcanti; the cinema of Bergman and Tarr; Bach, Mozart, and Kurtág; Heidegger and Nietzsche, Luigi is drawn to artists who express the transcendent in art.
+His interpretations, based on the empathetic encounter between performer, composer, and audience, are moving and colorful.

 With his

-Hochschule für Musik Hanns Eisler in Berlin.
+Hochschule für Musik Hanns Eisler in Berlin, under Edgar Guggeis and Rainer Seegers.

-Conservatoire and at the Académie Supérieure de Musique in Strasbourg, where he also founded and conducted the Academy's Contemporary Music Ensemble.
-His book A Natural Gesture - Thoughts on Musical Praxis and Conducting is soon to be published by Wolke Verlag.
+A dedicated pedagogue, Luigi is professor of cimbalom at the Conservatoire and Académie Supérieure de Musique in Strasbourg, where he founded and directed the Academy's Contemporary Music Ensemble.
+His publications include

 www.luigigaggero.com